GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Benotti, L., & Blackburn, P. (2021).
+Grounding as a Collaborative Process.
+In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume (pp. 515–531).
+Association for Computational Linguistics. [paper] (https://www.aclweb.org/anthology/2021.eacl-main.41.pdf)  (Recommended by Nikolai, would like to read: Nikolai)

   * \+ William Merrill, Yoav Goldberg, Roy Schwartz, & Noah A. Smith.
 (2021).
 Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai)

   * \+ Liunian Harold Li, Haoxuan You, Zhecan Wang, Alireza Zareian, Shih-Fu Chang, & Kai-Wei Chang.
 (2021).
 Weakly-Supervised VisualBERT: Pre-training Vision-and-Language Representations Without Parallel Images and Captions. [paper](https://arxiv.org/pdf/2010.12831.pdf) NAACL 2021 (Recommended by Nikolai, would like to read: Nikolai)